HadwynLink/Xaver/README.md

 # Xaver
-This tool attempts to implement saving and loading as a tool for Exanima, and was inspired by the Salvus save manager tool by steam user Silk, which you can find at (https://steamcommunity.com/app/362490/discussions/0/4032473829604421294/).
+This tool attempts to implement saving and loading as a tool for Exanima, and was inspired by the Salvus save manager tool by steam user Silk, a link to which you can find at (https://steamcommunity.com/app/362490/discussions/0/4032473829604421294/).

 ## Features
 Along with being able to make and restore backup saves for each save you have in the game, Xaver allows you to make several backups and name said backups to keep better track of them.
 Additionally, Xaver is able to display relevant information about the save, such as: